spinks/vim-leader-guide/README.md

     nmap <leader>fd <Plug>(open-vimrc)
 ```

-This variant is a lot less intrusive and just as descriptive as the dictionary variant above.
+This variant could be considered less intrusive.
-This way it is possible use dictionaries for group names only, and let native vim-mappings handle the rest.
+This way the dictionary need only contain the group names.

 It is also possible to hide the `<Plug>`-prefix and run other arbitrary functions like a custom search/replace or a simple value lookup on the display-name.